 Eight Important Things Neuropsychiatrists Do

-Psychiatry – a branch of medicine focused on studying, diagnosing, and treating mental illnesses – is made up of several fields, with neuropsychiatry being one of them.
-While psychologists mainly rely on talk or behavioral therapy to treat patients, psychiatrists prescribe medication.
+Psychiatry – a branch of medicine focused on studying, diagnosing, and treating mental health conditions – is made up of several fields, with neuropsychiatry being one of them.
+While psychologists typically focus on psychotherapy and testing, while psychiatrists are medical doctors who can prescribe medication when clinically appropriate, and may also provide therapy in some cases.
 In this post, we will discuss what kind of treatments a neuropsychiatrist can offer and how people can reap the benefits.

 What is neuropsychiatry?

-Psychiatrists diagnose mental disorders like depression, anxiety, and bipolar disorder using the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V) and need to have a careful evaluation of their patients to ensure a proper diagnosis.
-The DSM-V contains almost, if not all, major mental health disorders.
-Once they diagnose the person, a psychiatrist can then be able to treat them through medicine, psychotherapy, and may electrical therapy, as well.
+Psychiatrists evaluate and diagnose mental health conditions like depression, anxiety, and bipolar disorder using the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) and need to have a careful evaluation of their patients to ensure a proper diagnosis.
+The DSM-5 The DSM-5 is a widely used manual that outlines diagnostic criteria for many mental health disorders.
+Once they diagnose the person, a psychiatrist may recommend treatment options such as medication, psychotherapy, and, in some cases, electrical stimulation therapies as well.

 A neurologist is someone who diagnoses and treats disorders that are connected to the nervous system.
 When there is an abnormality in the brain, spinal cord, or nerves, a neurologist hopes to treat it.
 Examples of neurological disorders include weak muscles, lack of sensation, seizures, pain, paralysis, different levels of consciousness, and more.
 You may have heard of amyotrophic lateral sclerosis (ALS), epilepsy, and Parkinson’s disease – all of which can be considered neurological disorders.

-Neuropsychiatry focuses specifically on treating mental disorders that are connected to problems within the nervous system.
-It combines neurology and psychiatry, both of which are usually separate practices.
+Neuropsychiatry focuses specifically on treating mental health conditions that are connected to problems within the nervous system.
+It combines neurology and psychiatry, which are typically separate specialties.

 How can neuropsychiatrists help you?